danirus/calculator/README.md

-# calculator
+# Calculator

-Book's example on building with Jenkins Pipelines
+Book's example on building with Jenkins Pipelines.